Kentzo/IKApplicationPreferences/README.md

 **Out of the box features:**

 - Window is automatically resized to match size of the view
 - Toolbar can be configured using **ASCII art**!
-Finally it's very easy to localize preferences.
+Finally it's very easy to localize preferences
 - Toggling views are animated.
-On pre 10.8 it uses hide/show approach (like in Mail.app or Safari.app).
-On 10.8+ it uses Core Animation (like in About This Mac introduced in Lion).
+On pre 10.8 it uses hide/show approach (like in Mail.app or Safari.app) On 10.8+ it uses Core Animation (like in About This Mac introduced in Lion)
-- Default window title is localized in almost every language.
+- Default window title is localized in almost every language
 - Provides methods to cyclically enumerate views.
-Very useful since order of preferences may depend on user's locale.
+Very useful since order of preferences may depend on user's locale
 - Automatic Reference Counting (a.k.a ARC)

 Requirements